hierarchical compilation of designs for scalability

 Converting it to RTLish is interesting though...
 I'm surprised it goes that slowly, though the memory isn't a surprise - that's fine.
 Can you run with --stats and send the resulting file?
 I'm guessing your outputter needs to remove more hierarchy.

-#4 Updated by joe barjo about 9 years ago
+#4 Updated by joe barjo over 9 years ago

 Gate simulation is not our goal.
 This was just a test gplcver eats this gate level verilog instanly...
 But it is slow...